 False fans, on the other hand, are bought from "click farms" that offer to artificially inflate your fan base.
 With this type of fan, you will not get any interaction on your page and the engagement rate on your page will drop.
 I strongly discourage you to use this type of solution.

 Design the ad copy of your Facebook like campaign

 Facebook will create a default ad with the current cover image of your page and the default text.
-This is the default example for our company Implement.

 Of course, do not just leave that default copy 😁.

 You can choose a single image, a video or a slideshow to run this ad.